Edgewood Arsenal human experiments: Safety debates

 The official position of the Department of Defense, based on the three-volume set of studies by the Institute of Medicine mentioned above, is that they "did not detect any significant long-term health effects on the Edgewood Arsenal volunteers".
 The safety record of the Edgewood Arsenal experiments was also defended in the memoirs of psychiatrist and retired colonel James Ketchum, a key scientist:

 Over a period of 20 years, more than 7,000 volunteers spent an estimated total of 14,000 months at Edgewood Arsenal.
 To my knowledge, not one of them died or suffered a serious illness or permanent injury.
 That adds up to 1,167 man-years of survival.
 Statistically, at least one out of a thousand young soldiers chosen at random might be expected to expire during any one-year period.
 By this logic, Edgewood was possibly the safest military place in the world to spend two months.

-As late as 2014, information was incomplete; IOM could not conduct adequate medical studies related to similar former US biowarfare programs, because relevant classified documents had not been declassified and released.
+As late as 2014, information was incomplete; IOM could not conduct adequate medical studies related to similar former U.S. biowarfare programs, because relevant classified documents had not been declassified and released.

 The committee's understanding is that additional, and potentially relevant, material on SHAD tests exists and remains classified.
 The IOM committee requested declassification of 21 additional elements from at least nine documents from DoD in August 2012.
 In January 2014, an additional request was made for release of multiple films made of Project SHAD tests.
 None of the requested materials were cleared for public release as of this writing (2016).

 Even a book critical of the program, written by Lynn C. Klotz and Edward J. Sylvester, acknowledges that:

 Unlike the CIA program, research subjects [at Edgewood] all signed informed consent forms, both a general one and another related to any experiment they were to participate in.
 Experiments were carried out with safety of subjects a principal focus. [...]
 At Edgewood, even at the highest doses it often took an hour or more for incapacitating effects to show, and the end-effects usually did not include full incapacitation, let alone unconsciousness.
 After all, the Edgewood experimenters were focused on disabling soldiers in combat, where there would be tactical value simply in disabling the enemy.

 Lawsuits

 The U.S. Army believed that legal liability could be avoided by concealing the experiments.
-However once the experiments were uncovered, the US Senate also concluded questionable legality of the experiments and strongly condemned them.
+However, once the experiments were uncovered, the U.S. Senate also concluded questionable legality of the experiments and strongly condemned them.